duggurd/bigbrother/README.md

 window_focus_monitor.exe
 ```

-The program will start monitoring window focus changes.
-Switch between different windows to see their titles and process information printed to the console.
+The program will start monitoring window focus and title changes.
+Switch between different windows or tabs (in browsers, terminal apps, etc.) to see changes printed to the console.
 All data is automatically saved to a JSON file in your Windows AppData folder.
 Press Ctrl+C to exit gracefully.

 ## Data Storage
 The program automatically saves all session data to: